 A variety of groups help meet the needs of victims and survivors at various stages of recovery, whether they are currently in a situation of abuse, or have established a safe and peaceful home.

-Medical professionals, emergency first responders, mental health professionals, law enforcement officials, magistrates, educators, and other professionals learn to recognize the signs of abuse, receive advice on how to talk to victims, and learn how to make referrals to Helpmate's services.
+Medical professionals, emergency first responders, mental health professionals, law enforcement officials, social workers, educators, and other professionals learn to recognize the signs of abuse, receive advice on how to talk to victims, and learn how to make referrals to Helpmate's services.

 Education and awareness campaigns are essential to building communities that reject abuse.
 We provide outreach to leaders in faith communities and civic groups to build a coalition of support for victims.

 Outreach to "at risk" groups

 Helpmate provides preventative domestic violence education to groups considered to be "at risk" of domestic violence, including but not limited to students, teens, the welfare-dependent, and persons with mental health and/ or substance abuse issues.